 Granny, just plain Granny, was a character we all, staff and kids alike, loved.
 I was in charge of the children’s ministry and Shirley was the pianist, lover of kids and my partner in everything that went on in Children’s Ministry.
 Shirley decided to stretch herself by developing a grandma costumed character.
 Granny was the […]

 I’d love to tell you about a lesson my granddaughter Ashlyn taught me on love.
 Click here to listen.
 My grandchildren teach me all kinds of things.
 I’m surprised at how often my grandchildren are the teachers and I’m the student.
 Both Brayden and Ashlyn were excited to be spending the night with us.
-Karyn wasn’t coming with us, so I opened her door first to give her a hug.
-Ashlyn’s voice from the […]
+Karyn […]

 With an elevation of 20, 237 feet, Mt.
 Mckinley is the highest mountain peak in North America.
 Our highest elevation, east of the Mississippi river is in the Appalachian Mountains.
 It is Mt.
 Mitchell at 6,683.
 That means Mt.
 McKinley’s summit is 3 times our highest peak.
 You would think with a summit that high, you […]